 From hands-on workshops to special exhibitions, see what’s happening at the Redlands Coast Museum right now — and what’s coming up next.

-These school holidays, dive into a sunny summer adventure hunt at the Museum!
+These school holidays, dive into an adventure hunt at the Museum!

 Families are invited to wander through the galleries on a playful object-hunt, guided by picture clues that lead you to hidden treasures tucked among our displays.
 As you explore, uncover the stories behind each artefact and share the fun of discovering something new together.

-Think summer days — from picnic hampers to fishing gear and cricket memorabilia — all the classic favourites that celebrate the season.
+Think warm days — from picnic hampers to fishing gear and cricket memorabilia — all the classic favourites that celebrate the season.

 General entry applies for adults.